Kinsale

 struggle.
 The harbour’s ring of sheltering hills have run red with

-blood and gore as men from all over Europe fought hand to
+blood and gore as men from all over Europe fought hand to hand and

-Living inside the town’s battlements, women and children would often
+Living inside the town’s battlements, women and children would often remain

 A strange sail could mean Pirate or Buccaneer, Man of War or Turk.
-The
+The beginning

-beginning of the end came when a cry went up from France that men were
+of the end came when a cry went up from France that men were free, were Equal and

-free, were Equal and were Brethren all.
+were Brethren all.

 The Tourist takes up where the military left off.
-The town is outrageously
+The town is outrageously pretty,

-languages in one day in Kinsale.
+one day in Kinsale.

-At night, if you’re lucky, the ghosts of dead heroes may walk a
+At night, if you’re lucky, the ghosts of dead heroes may walk a little

-his eye for the wind and the keenness of his blade!
+the wind and the keenness of his blade!

 Welcome to Kinsale